Logger

 • Fatal

-With a logger handle, developers can either directly use the Log method provided by the handle or utilize the provided logging macros for more convenient logging.
-Note that these macros are based on C++20 Format syntax.
-For detailed usage of C++20 Format syntax, please refer to the C++ official documentation.
+Once you have a logger handle, you can either print logs directly via the Log method provided by the handle, or use the supplied logging macros for more convenient printing.
+Note that these macros rely on C++20 Format syntax; for detailed usage of C++20 Format syntax, please refer to the C++ official documentation.

 AimRT also provides two default Logger types in the util/log_util.h file:

-These logger handles are typically used in scenarios like unit testing when the AimRT instance is not running.
+These two logger handles are typically used in scenarios such as unit tests when the AimRT instance is not yet started.

-Usage Examples of Standalone Logging Component in AimRT
+Usage Examples of the Stand-alone Logger Component in AimRT

 #include "util/log_util.h"